connor-bechthold/bargain-bucket/README.md

 # e-commerce-app
 # Quick demo

-After the user has signed in and been authenticated with a JWT, they are brought to a product page.
+After the user has signed in and been authenticated with a JWT, they are brought to the product page.

 ![Site Demo](assets/aca205e48c7f26e57db5e20821a53f8a.gif)